pedromsantos/ts-kata/src/7_TicTacToe/README.md

 ## Rules

+- The game is played on a grid that's 3 squares by 3 squares
+- Players alternate placing X’s and O’s in empty squares
 - X always plays first
-- Players alternate placing X’s and O’s on the board
-- Players cannot play on a played position
+- Players cannot play on a played square
-- A Player wins when it has three in a row
+- A Player wins when it has three squares in a row
   - Horizontally
   - Vertically
   - Diagonally